 - How many times did you praise yourself inwardly for doing well?
 For being patient with your kids, being kind to a stranger, hitting that project deadline?

 - How much attention did you pay to your body whilst getting dressed?
 Did you drape it gently in your favourite fabrics?
 How much whilst getting showered?
 Did you gently massage your limbs and wash yourself like Cleopatra herself or was it more like scrubbing down some dirty tiles?

 So many of us are such generous friends, professional workers, and loving parents.
 Yet, we suck at loving and caring for ourselves.
 Everything and everyone is put ahead of us.
 And we are allowing us the scraps at the end of the day – if that.

 What’s causing this?

-Many times a lack of self-worth and self-love and it expresses itself in different ways:
+Many times it due to a lack of self-worth and self-love.
+And it expresses itself in different ways:

-Underlying these kind of behaviours are usually a range of limiting beliefs like:
+Underlying these behaviours are usually a range of limiting beliefs like:

 - I have to take care of my family first

 - If I don’t work late, I will lose my job